2bt/fakesid/docs/reference.md

 To clear a row, press the note button.
 Press it again to insert a note-off event.
 Assign and remove an instrument or effect reference from a track row by pressing the relevant button.
-To pick up an instrument or effect, press and hold the instrument/effect reference button.
+You can also select an instrument or effect from a track row by holding the button.

 ## 5. INSTRUMENT